Ensuring the use of KHA-CARI Guidelines in clinical practice

 Guidelines are static entities if not put into practice.
 It takes a motivated team to change practice and incorporate a guideline into daily patient care.
 An essential part of the guideline development process is the formulation of a dissemination and implementation strategy.

-CARI Guidelines staff have been and are continuing to research the best methods for ensuring the use of guidelines in clinical practice.
-Implementation projects are undertaken to assess both the impact of CARI Guidelines on clinical practice as well as the barriers faced by renal units in the implementation of CARI Guidelines.
-As Implementation projects progress, CARI will revise the guideline development process and develop tools to assist in guideline implementation.
+KHA-CARI Guidelines staff has been and are continuing to research the best methods for ensuring the use of guidelines in clinical practice.
+Implementation projects are undertaken to assess both the impact of KHA-CARI Guidelines on clinical practice as well as the barriers faced by renal units in the implementation of KHA-CARI Guidelines.
+As implementation projects progress, KHA-CARI will develop tools to assist in guideline implementation.

 Criteria used to identify which recommendations should be actively implemented include:

-Implementation projects are conducted according to three prime steps namely:
+Implementation projects are generally conducted according to three prime steps namely: